Mercedes-Benz GLS (X167): Models

-Mercedes-Maybach GLS 600 4MATIC
+Mercedes-Maybach GLS 600 4Matic

-A first Maybach version of the GLS, the GLS 600 4MATIC, was unveiled at 2019 Guangzhou International Motor Show on 21 November 2019.
-The engine is a detuned version of the M177 V8 Biturbo found in the Mercedes-AMG GLS 63 4MATIC+, but with a 48-Volt mild hybrid system.
-Although Mercedes-Benz has registered both GLS 600 4MATIC and GLS 680 4MATIC nomenclatures, the latter was designated exclusively to the Chinese market due to the auspicious nature of number 8, closely associated with luck and wealth, as the manufacturer has done with Mercedes-Maybach S 680 (known as the S 650 in other markets).
-The GLS 600 4MATIC isn't based on the Mercedes-Maybach Vision Ultimate Luxury concept vehicle shown at 2018 Shanghai Motor Show.
-This version is the first time that a three-point star stand-up ornament affixed to the hood/bonnet on a SUV rather than the large "jet-engine" three-point star filling up the grill space as found in every SUV from Mercedes-Benz since 1979.
+A first Maybach version of the GLS, the GLS 600 4Matic, was unveiled at 2019 Guangzhou International Motor Show on 21 November 2019.
+The engine is a detuned version of the M177 V8 Biturbo found in the Mercedes-AMG GLS 63 4Matic+, but with a 48-Volt mild hybrid system.
+Although Mercedes-Benz has registered both GLS 600 4Matic and GLS 680 4Matic nomenclatures, the latter was designated exclusively to the Chinese market due to the auspicious nature of number 8, closely associated with luck and wealth, as the manufacturer also did with Mercedes-Maybach S 680 (known as the S 650 in other markets).
+The GLS 600 4Matic isn't based on the Mercedes-Maybach Vision Ultimate Luxury concept vehicle shown at 2018 Shanghai Motor Show.
+This version is the first time that a three-point star stand-up ornament affixed to the hood/bonnet on an SUV, rather than the large "jet-engine" three-point star filling up the grille space as found in every SUV from Mercedes-Benz since 1979.

-Mercedes-AMG GLS 63 4MATIC+
+Mercedes-AMG GLS 63 4Matic+

-The second generation AMG version of the GLS-Class, GLS 63 4MATIC+, was introduced at the same time as Mercedes-Maybach GLS 600 4MATIC.
-The 4.0-litre M177 V8 Biturbo is rated at 455 kW, making the GLS 63 4MATIC+ the most powerful GLS ever.
+The second generation AMG version of the GLS-Class, GLS 63 4Matic+, was introduced at the same time as Mercedes-Maybach GLS 600 4Matic.
+The 4.0-litre M177 V8 Biturbo is rated at 455 kW, making the GLS 63 4Matic+ the most powerful GLS ever.
 The novel feature is the "reintroduction" of classical AMG monoblock alloy wheels, which were popular option in the 1980s and 1990s.

-Due to its large size and poor environmental record, Environmental Action Germany nominated the car for their Goldener Geier (Golden Vulture) 2020 award.
+Due to its large size and negative environmental impact, Environmental Action Germany gave the car their Goldener Geier (Golden Vulture) award in 2020.